 Who we are

-Carla first started teaching yoga at Damage Inc. An ultimate fight club.
-Nate Gindt, the owner, convinced her that Lodi NEEDED yoga and she needed to teach.
+Carla first started teaching yoga at Damage Inc. ultimate fight club.
+Nate Gindt, convinced her that Lodi NEEDED yoga and she needed to teach.

-That was the beginning and today we are homed within Willow Tree Wellness
+That was the beginning and today we are housed within Willow Tree Wellness

 We take pride in building a very special community that our members call their second home.
-We have raised monies for local charities and are also a main sponsor for the Free to Breathe Yoga event, raising funds and awareness for Lung Cancer Research.
+We have raised money for local charities and others in need.

 We are on a mission to make the world a better place, one mat at a time.